EnterpriseDB/tpa/docs/index.md

 ### Configuration

 The [`tpaexec configure`](tpaexec-configure.md)
-command generates a simple YAML configuration file to describe the cluster you want.
+command generates a simple YAML configuration file to describe a cluster, based on the options you select.
 The configuration is ready for immediate use, and you can modify it to better suit your needs.
-Editing the configuration file is the usual way to make any configuration changes to your cluster, both before and after it's created.
+Editing the configuration file is the usual way to [make any configuration changes to your cluster](configure-cluster.md), both before and after it's created.

 ### Provisioning